The Northern Lights in Scotland

 In reality, you need a very dark sky and specific meteorological conditions in place in order to see them with the naked eye, and the further north you are the better your chances.

-I'd caution against planning a vacation to any area/location in Scotland with the sole purpose of seeing the Northern Lights because, as with any natural phenomenon, there are no guarantees that they will put on their magic show at any specific place, or at any specific time!
+Just a word of warning....
+I'd suggest NOT planning a vacation to any area/location in Scotland with the sole purpose of seeing the Northern Lights because, as with any natural phenomenon, there are no guarantees that they will put on their magic show at any specific place, or at any specific time!

 Luckily the locations where you're most likely to see the Lights are also packed full of other interesting places to visit, historical sights to see, gorgeous scenery to enjoy, food to eat and so much more.